modflowpy/flopy/docs/script_examples.md

 + [SWI2 Example 5](examples/scripts/flopy_swi2_ex5.py)

-Note that examples 2 and 5 also include *FloPy<sub>3</sub>* code for running and post-processing SEAWAT models.
+Note that examples 2 and 5 also include FloPy code for running and post-processing SEAWAT models.